 Lyft – Base service, carrying up to four passengers in a typical sedan

 Lyft Plus – Service carrying up to six passengers

 If you are not already and Uber or Lyft user, you can sign up in minutes by downloading the app to your smartphone.
-If you plan to use Lyft, you can sign up at this link to receive a $15 free ride credit good toward your first rides.
+If you plan to use Lyft, you can sign up at this link to receive FREE ride credit good toward your first rides.
 That discount would make Lyft your cheapest option to get to the port.

 More on Cruising From Brooklyn